Classes and Instances

 });

-Use this._super.call (this, ...arguments) or this._super.apply (this, arguments) to call the base class method.
-The former is the preferred approach over the latter approach for performance reasons.
+Use `this._super.call (this, ...arguments)` or `this._super.apply (this, arguments)` to call the base class method.
+The former is the preferred approach over the latter approach for [performance reasons](https://jsperf.com/call-apply-segu).

-Now, the greet() method from the Student class will print the greeting from the Person class in addition to its greeting.
+Now, the `greet()` method from the `Student` class will print the greeting from the `Person` class in addition to its greeting.

 let student = new Student ();